 The 2020 field trip starts on Friday May 22nd.
-This is a Small-group field trips limited to four birders.
+This is a small-group field trip limited to four birders.
 Plan to arrive the evening of Thursday May 21, 2020 in Albuquerque.
 Book your Thursday night stay in the Airport Best Western Inn Albquerque.
 The field trip begins with a Friday morning breakfast in the Hotel.
-Field trip ends on Tuesday evening 5 PM in Albuquerque.
+The field trip ends on Tuesday May 26, 2020 at 5 PM in Albuquerque.
 If you plan on staying Tuesday overnight you will need to book a hotel for yourself.

-New Mexico is a spectacular state with an astonishing variety of ecological diversity – wet and dry habitats, wide-open blue sky, eastern plains, grasslands, mountain ranges exceeding 12,000 ft. elevation with wonderful Aspen forest, deep canyons, pine and juniper forest situated on the spine of the Continental Divide.
-Birding in New Mexico offers bird species found west of the Continental Divide– Pacific Flyway, as well as bird species from east of the Continental Divide–Central Flyway, which contribute to an impressive birding experience.
-Spring migration for Rocky Mountains will be underway birds will making their way to the northern nesting grounds.
+New Mexico is a spectacular state with an astonishing ecological diversity – wet and dry habitats, wide-open blue sky, eastern plains, grasslands, mountain ranges exceeding 12,000 ft. elevation with wonderful Aspen forests, deep canyons, plus pine and juniper forests situated on the spine of the Continental Divide.
+Birding in New Mexico offers bird species found west of the Continental Divide–Pacific Flyway, as well as bird species from east of the Continental Divide–Central Flyway, which contribute to an impressive birding experience.
+Spring migration for Rocky Mountains will be underway.
+Birds will making their way to the northern nesting grounds.
 Bring your camera to take advantage of the many photo opportunities this field trip will provide.

 Day 1, Friday May 22th, 2020

-Day 4, From Taos, we will bird the Rio Grande Bridge State Park, which rises 565ft above the river and is at 6000 ft elevation.
-There we may see raptors, Golden and Bald Eagle, American Kestrel and possible Prairie Falcon, Scaled Quail, Sage Thrasher, up to five sparrow species and Rock and Canyon Wrens and the Gray Flycatcher.
-After Lunch we’ll go into the higher elevations which surround the in an aspen forest, which should yield a Dipper, plus five species of warbler and Cordilleran Flycatcher.
-Here we may find the Interior West group of White-breasted Nuthatch, Lincoln Sparrow and Hepatic Tanager are possible.
+Day 3, After an early breakfast we will bird the Rio Grande Bridge State Park, which rises 565ft above the river and is at 6000 ft elevation.
+There we may see raptors, Golden and Bald Eagle, American Kestrel and possible Prairie Falcon, Scaled Quail, Sage Thrasher, up to five sparrow species.
+Rock and Canyon Wrens and the Gray Flycatcher.
+After lunch we’ll go to a higher elevation aspen forest, which should yield a Dipper, plus five species of warbler and Cordilleran Flycatcher.
+Here we may find the Interior West group of White-breasted Nuthatch, Lincoln Sparrow and Hepatic Tanager.
 We’ll bird our way back to Taos in a relaxed manner stopping at interesting habitats.
 We’ll have dinner in Taos.
 This field trip does not visit the Taos Pueblo.

 Contact Rich Cimino at 925-353-0266, or Yellowbilledtours@gmail.com to reserve a space.
-Space is limited to six birders.
+Space is limited to four birders.
+Field goes with three birders.
 Rich Cimino is your guide; fee includes auto transportation, fuel, lodging, and field guide services.
 Airfare and meals are not included.

-The Field trip begins and ends in Albuquerque, NM airport.
-The total cost of field trip is $1860.00 each with four attendees, $2450.00 each with 3 attendees and $2850.00 each for two attendees.
-The cost of the trip does not include airfare,meals, Monday and Saturday night hotel.
+The field trip begins and ends in Albuquerque, NM airport.
+The total cost of field trip is $1860.00 for each attendee.
+The cost of the trip does not include airfare, meals, Thursday or Tuesday night hotel.
 A $1000.00 deposit is required upon registration.
-A $100 administration fee will charged if you cancel before 60 days prior to the trip.
-The balance is due eight weeks (60 days) before the start of your field trip.
-If a participant cancels after balance is paid, every effort will be made to find a suitable replacement.
-If no replacement is found your payment will be placed in a Client account less any cancelation charges YBT may incur for lodges, etc. The balance will be maintained in a YBT- Client account for use on another YBT field trip within 13 months or forfeited to Yellowbilled Tours.
+A $100 administration fee will charged if you cancel within 60 days of the trip.
+The balance of $860.00 is due March 22 eight weeks (60 days) before the start of your field trip.
+If a participant cancels after balance is paid and no replacement is found your payment will be placed in a Client account less any cancelation charges YBT may incur for lodges, etc. The balance will be maintained in a YBT- Client account for use on another YBT field trip within 16 months or forfeited to Yellowbilled Tours.

 Thank you for all the wonderful birding and all the extras too.